Close

 Visa Requirements for Philippines: Who Needs a Visa?

 Most travelers can visit the Philippines without a visa for short-term stays, but requirements vary significantly based on your nationality and travel purpose.
-Citizens from 157 countries and territories enjoy visa-free access under the Philippines' liberal entry policy.
+Visitors from 157 countries are permitted visa-free entry for periods ranging from 14 to 59 days.

 Visa-Free Travel to Philippines